 On January 27, 2021, President Biden issued Executive Order 14008, which, among other actions, created a government-wide Justice40 Initiative with the goal of delivering 40 percent of the overall benefits of climate and clean energy investments to disadvantaged communities.
 As a first step toward achieving this goal, DOE launched the Justice40 Initiative, which identified 21 priority Federal programs to serve as pilots for the Justice40 Initiative.
 These pilot programs immediately began enhancing benefits to disadvantaged communities and are serving as a blueprint for other agencies and programs as they determine how to implement the Justice40 Initiative across the entire Federal government.

 The National Community Solar Partnership is one of 21 priority programs included in the Justice40 Pilot Program and is already taking steps toward enhancing benefits to disadvantaged communities, including expanding its plan for stakeholder engagement, reviewing its implementation strategy for maximizing the delivery of benefits to disadvantaged communities, and creating a methodology for calculating how those program benefits are distributed to disadvantaged communities.

 Stakeholder Engagement Plan:

-Stakeholder engagement is a core tenant of the National Community Solar Partnership strategy.
+Stakeholder engagement is a core tenet of the National Community Solar Partnership strategy.
 The Partnership is building on the success of its summit, webinars, 2021 Request for Information and stakeholder convenings to broaden its network of stakeholders and deepen its relationships with partners.
 The Partnership continues to conduct outreach to critical internal and external stakeholder groups including Federal agencies, National Laboratories, community-based organizations, solar developers, state and local governments, financial institutions, philanthropic investors, utilities, consumer advocates, and third-party technical assistance providers, prioritizing stakeholders that represent or serve disadvantaged communities.
 The Partnership is providing multiple methods for engagement including stakeholder convenings, webinars, the online community platform, requests for information, blog posts, and the website.

 The Partnership is also working across the Department of Energy offices to streamline feedback requests to reduce the burden on stakeholders, ensure value is provided for participation in feedback activities, and share broadly the feedback received through stakeholder engagement events.